abdallah128128/cad-project/README.md

 # cad_project

-A Computer Aided Design Course project.
+A Computer Aided Design Course project.(mathematical project) Mobile Application works on matrices, where we enter an array and choose the type of operation either cutset or Tieset and the o/p is the Voltage or current on Branches.

 ## Getting Started